Managing a custom geobase in Managed Service for ClickHouse®

 Create a file named

 regions_names.txt.
-The file must be in TSV tabular format without headers and with the following columns:- Region ID (UInt32)
+It must be a TSV table without headers, containing the following columns:- Region ID (UInt32).

 - Region name (String): Cannot contain tab or newline characters, even escaped ones.